logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jupyter/ray_notebook.md

   </figure>
 </p>

-### Runtime environment and Additional files required for the Ray job can also be provided.
+Runtime environment and Additional files required for the Ray job can also be provided.

-* `Runtime Environment (Optional)`:  A runtime environment describes the dependencies required for the Ray session including files, packages, environment variables, and more.
-This is useful when you need to install specific packages and set environment variables for this particular Ray session.
+* `Runtime Environment (Optional)`:  A [runtime environment](https://docs.ray.io/en/latest/ray-core/handling-dependencies.html#runtime-environments) describes the dependencies required for the Ray job including files, packages, environment variables, and more.
+This is useful when you need to install specific packages and set environment variables for this particular Ray job.
 It should be provided as a YAML file.
 You can select the file from the project or upload a new one.

 * `Additional files`: List of other files required for the Ray job.
 These files will be placed in `/srv/hops/ray/job`.